-This function shows which element was clicked first, second, third, and so on:
+This feature shows which element was clicked first, second, third, and so on:

 2. The display of all clicks on similar pages.
 For example, you can view all clicks on a product card page.
-Since the design of all product cards within one website is similar, we can see how visitors interact with them (this function also helps to detect the least clicked elements on similar pages).
-The function is available to the Premium plan subscribers.
+Since the design of all product cards within one website is similar, we can see how visitors interact with them (this feature also helps to detect the least clicked elements on similar pages).
+The feature is available to the Premium plan subscribers.

 8. How Are Heatmaps Displayed

-Every tool has a different type of click reports.
+Each of the analyzed alternatives has different type of reports.
 Online marketing and design beginners usually don’t pay attention to this.
-However, after you start working with reports, their design becomes really important.
+However, after you start working with heatmap reports, their design becomes critical.

-For example, if you decide to use a heatmap offered by Hotjar, you will get a screenshot of the page with a heatmap layer added on top:
+For example, if you decide to use the heatmap offered by Hotjar, you will get a screenshot of the analyzed page with a heatmap layer added on top:

-The click heatmap in Yandex.Metrica works in a similar way – the layer with the results is added over the main website version.
+The heatmap alternatives in Yandex.Metrica work in a similar way – the layer with the results is added over the main website version.

-In Plerdy, you navigate between the pages online and the data is displayed in real time.
-Just turn on a sidebar, to display a heatmap:
+In Plerdy heatmap, you navigate between the pages online and the data is displayed in real time.
+Just turn on a sidebar, to display a heatmap.

-9. Which Plerdy’s Solutions Are Missing on the Yandex.Metrica Heatmap Website?
+9. What Plerdy Solutions Are Missing in Yandex.Metrica Heatmaps?